nicolasduminil/50-shades-of-rest/classic/README.md

       @Produces(MediaType.TEXT_PLAIN)
       String getCurrentDateAndTimeAtZone(@PathParam("zoneId") String zoneId);
     }
+<p style="text-align: center;">Listing 2.8: The Eclipse MP REST Client interface</p>

 This is the interface that exposes the `CurrentTimeResource` REST service that we've seen previously in this chapter.
-The only new element is the annotation `@RegisterRestClient` which signals to the Quarkus compile time that the given interface is meant for being injected as a CDI (*Context and Dependencies Injection*) component.
+The only new element is the annotation `@RegisterRestClient` which signals to Quarkus at compile time that the given interface is meant for being injected as a CDI (*Context and Dependencies Injection*) component.
 The other annotations are the old good JAX-RS ones, renamed now as Jakarta REST.